Dezen-freedom-block-by-block/smartdrive/README.md

 Validators need to run continuously to monitor and validate data, ensuring the network remains robust and secure.
 Their ongoing efforts are critical in maintaining a high standard of data integrity and availability across the SmartDrive subnet.

+### Truthful validators
+Truthful validators are responsible for maintaining the duplication of information across the network, sharing blocks, user events, and more.
+For a validator to vote in line with the information of the subnet, they must be a trusted validator in order to access the information of the user being voted on.
+To become a trusted validator, it is necessary to hold the stake amount of [TRUTHFUL_STAKE_AMOUNT](smartdrive/validator/constants.py).

 ### Hardware Requirements
 #### Minimum Requirements
 - CPU: Dual-core 2.0 GHz